ajahne/blog/_posts/2018-07-21-accelerate-notes.md

 ## Chapter 9: Making Work Sustainable
 - Deployment pain: fear and anxiety related to pushing code to production
 - Findings: where code deployments are most painful, you’ll find the poorest software delivery performance, organizational performance, and culture
-- Technical practices that improve our ability to deliver software with both speed and stability also reduce the stress and expert associated with pushing to production
+- Technical practices that improve our ability to deliver software with both speed and stability also reduce the stress and anxiety associated with pushing to production
 - Remove manual steps
 - Work to reduce burnout
 - Employees have both a duty of care and fiduciary obligation to ensure staff do not get burned out